Blackheath tunnel repair work

 Additionally, our customer data shows that during the summer months the railway is quieter.
 However, we are conscious that we need to liaise closely with local schools during term-time to ensure students can get to school on time and safely.

-The 10-week closure this summer is the start of a programme of works that will last until at least 2026.
+The 10-week closure this summer is part of an ongoing programme of work that will last until at least 2026.
 Engineers will return for a 10-week period each year until the works are completed.
 Further closures may be needed after 2026 depending on how the project progresses.
-You can visit the Network Rail project page for more information.

 Is there other tunnel work on the Southeastern network?

-The Blackheath tunnel closure is part of an ongoing programme of tunnel repairs (Penge, Mountfield, Selling and Wadhurst, Bopeep, Sevenoaks and Ore) to help improve reliability.
+The Blackheath tunnel closure is part of an ongoing programme of tunnel repairs (Penge, Mountfield, Selling and Wadhurst, Bopeep, Sevenoaks and Ore) to help improve performance and reliability.

 Is this tunnel work starting at the same time as your new timetable?

-Our new timetable starts from Sunday 2 June, you can find full details on our timetables page.
+Yes.
+Our new timetable starts from Sunday 18 May, you can find full details on our timetables page.